 - GREEN HILLS - Located southwest of downtown Nashville, Green Hills is where you'll find English Manors and mansion homes.
 The neighborhood is the city's most popular hip music destination.
 The Mall at Green Hills is a high end shopping center catering to affluent shoppers.
 Green Hills average home prices range in the mid $400k's.
 Buyer's purchasing older homes typically tear them down to build larger estate homes.

 - MOUNT JULIET - Named by some the Friendliest City in Tennessee, Mount Juliet is the gateway to the north and east via Interstate 40.
 Mount Juliet has the largest new shopping complex in Nashville named Providence Marketplace.
 Mount Juliet is also home to one of America's newest commuter rail lines.
 Mount Juliet average new homes Nashville prices range in the high $100k's.

 - THE GULCH - Within walking distance of Music Row in downtown Nashville, this redeveloped area of the city is spurring development of new contemporary high rise condominium buildings.
 You'll find trendy cafes and places to shop all within walking distance.
 Condominium prices range in the mid $200k's to over $500k.

 Nashville neighborhoods feature Tudor, Spanish Mission, Minimal Traditional and Post-War architecture.
 The majority of the newer neighborhoods have a close knit footprint with zero lot line homes.

-If you’re searching for where to retire in Tennessee, here are reasons to consider Nashville real estate:
+If you’re searching for where to retire in Tennessee, here's more reasons to consider Nashville real estate:

 ARTS AND CULTURE